learn-co-curriculum/interpolation-readme/README.md

 ## Introduction

-You're a party planner for Beyonce's 34th birthday and you're using Ruby to help you out with the arrangments.
+You're a party planner for Beyonce's 34th birthday and you're using Ruby to help you out with the arrangements.
 There is a variable called `num_of_attendees` and since she's very popular, this variable points to the integer 547.
 You try and print the value of `num_of_attendees` to the screen with the code below:

 ```ruby
 puts "There are num_of_attendees people coming to Beyonce's birthday party."
 ```

-You expect this to print "There are 547 coming to Beyonce's birthday party" but instead it prints "There are num_of_attendees people coming to Beyonce's birthday party.".
+You expect this to print "There are 547 people coming to Beyonce's birthday party" but instead it prints "There are num_of_attendees people coming to Beyonce's birthday party."
 Why is this?

 Well, that's because variables need to be **interpolated** inside a string to get their value, and not just referenced by their name, to print to the screen.
 To interporate, you wrap the variable like `#{this}`.